top of page

 Development and evaluation of bioengineered 3D skin model

-The development of in vitro culture of primary keratinocytes and transplantation of epidermal autografts led to the first breakthrough for skin tissue engineering.
-The cultured epidermal autografts were successfully engrafted in severe burn victims in 1980s, followed by several clinical cases on patients with massive burns.
-In 2017, genetically-corrected epidermal stem cells were used for the treatment of junctional epidermolysis bullosa, opening a new avenue for regenerative therapies in skin.
-However, it still remains a major scientific and clinical challenge to engineer complete skin substitutes that recapitulate physiological 3D tissue structure and cellular composition in vitro.
-We also lack the markers and tools to evaluate the quality of 3D skin equivalent.
+The development of in vitro culture of primary keratinocytes and epidermal autografts was the first breakthrough in skin regenerative therapy.
+Cultured epidermal autografts were successfully transplanted into severe burn patients in the 1980s, and several clinical cases of severely burned patients were subsequently reported.
+In 2017, genetically modified epidermal stem cells were used to treat junctional epidermolysis bullosa, opening a new avenue for skin regeneration therapy.
+However, creating a complete skin substitute that mimics physiological 3D tissue structure and cellular composition in vitro remains a major scientific and clinical challenge.
+In particular, it has not yet been possible to reproduce the proliferative heterogeneity of epidermal stem cells that we found in our mouse experiments under in vitro culture conditions.
+There is also a lack of markers and tools to assess the quality of 3D skin equivalents.

 The roles of glycans in skin aging and stem cell function

 The presence of glycans determines the structure, stability, and localization of glycoproteins.
-It plays a crucial role in physiological and pathological conditions, such as development, tumorigenesis, and inflammation.
-Glycans are required for stem cell regulations by modulating cell-cell and cell-matrix interactions.
-The study of glycans in mammalian tissue stem cells has been challenging, as stem cells are rare and large amounts of samples are required for the biochemical analysis of glycans.
+Glycans play essential roles in physiological and pathological conditions such as development, tumorigenesis, and inflammation.
+They are also required for stem cell regulation by modulating cell-cell and cell-matrix interactions.
+The study of glycans in mammalian tissue stem cells has been challenging because stem cells are rare and biochemical analysis of glycans requires large amounts of samples.

-Using lectin microarray, a platform for high-throughput glycome analysis, our previous study provided a comprehensive glycan profiling of mouse epidermal stem cells during skin aging (Aging Cell, 2020).
-We demonstrated that old epidermal stem cells undergo an age-related glycan shift from high mannose to sialylated complex-type N-glycans.
-We identified two lectin probes, a mannose-binder rHeltuba and an a2-3 Sia-binder rGal8N, as new biomarkers to preferentially detect young and old epidermal stem cells, respectively.
-We are currently addressing how glycan changes affect protein function and aging phenotypes in the skin.
-The glycan modifications detected by lectins will serve as molecular markers for aging, and functional studies will provide a potential intervention strategy for healthy aging and longevity.
+Using lectin microarrays, a platform for high-throughput glycan structural analysis, we performed comprehensive glycan profiling of mouse epidermal stem cells during skin aging (Aging Cell, 2020).
+We demonstrated that epidermal stem cells undergo an age-dependent “glycome shift” from high mannose to sialylated complex-type N-glycans.
+We identified two lectin probes, a mannose-binder rHeltuba and an a2-3 Sia-binder rGal8N, as novel biomarkers that preferentially detect young and old epidermal stem cells, respectively.
+We are currently addressing how changes in glycans affect protein function and aging phenotype in skin.
+Glycosylation detected by lectins serves as a molecular marker of aging, and functional studies offer potential intervention strategies for healthy aging and longevity.

 bottom of page